threebytesfull/matrix-pi/README.md

 The web interface auto-detects the connected boards and displays a separate matrix input for each one.
 You can control indvidual LEDs, whole rows and whole columns on each board.

+It looks at I2C bus number 1 by default but you can specifiy an alternative bus number on the command line:

+    the_matrix_web -b 2

 There's also a graphical depiction of the AS1130 chip which you can use to toggle LEDs based on their connection to the chip itself.
 This may be useful